EceE91/RestfulApiWithDotNetCore/README.md

-# Building a Library RESTful API with ASP.NET Core
+# Library RESTful API with ASP.NET Core

 The project contains a library system, there are books and their authors in the system.
 Users can fetch/get, update, create, delete books and related authors via restful services.